Best Pillows for Your Bed

 Because no one pillow will work for everyone, buying new pillows can be confusing.
-With so many choices, from material to firmness, finding the best pillow is just as important as finding the right mattress, especially if you have chronic neck pain or favor one sleeping position over another, the type of pillow you choose can affect your nightly sleep.
+With so many choices, from material to firmness, finding the best pillow is just as important as finding the right mattress.
+If you have chronic neck pain or favor one sleeping position over another, the type of pillow you choose can affect your nightly sleep.
 This guide will help you learn more about sizing, care and fill type so you can choose the best pillows for you.

 The weight of your pillow is also a personal preference.
 Do you like to fold or move your pillow with you as you get comfortable at night?
 Or do you prefer a pillow that stays put?
 If you prefer a lightweight pillow, down and cotton are your best choices.
 If you are searching for a heavier option, memory foam is the best pillow for you.

 Tip: Remember to look at fill power.
-The higher the filler power, the higher quality and more durable the pillow.
+The higher the fill power, the higher quality and more durable the pillow.
 In general, 600 is the best fill power for comfort and longevity.

 When shopping for new bed pillows, choosing one that matches with your natural sleeping position will help ensure you are more comfortable throughout the night.
 For example, if you tend to be a stomach sleeper, a firmer pillow like memory foam may cause more discomfort than a down pillow.
 Additionally, the best pillows for a side sleeper will vary from those made for back sleepers.
 Here are a few ways stomach sleeper pillows differ from side sleeper and back sleeper pillows.

-- Back: People who prefer sleeping on their back should look for a pillow which supports the natural curvature of their neck.
-A pillow with medium support (or medium loft) will provide comfort and may alleviate things like snoring that are often associated with back sleeping.
+Back sleepers should look for a pillow that supports the natural curvature of their neck.
+A pillow with medium support (or medium loft) will provide comfort and may alleviate things like snoring that is often associated with back sleeping.
 Memory foam and down alternative/polyfill pillows are the best pillows for back sleepers.
 For those with back pain, sleeping on your side with a body pillow is encouraged.

 Tip: If you need more support, a back support pillow may be another option to consider.